Diabetic Ketoacidosis In Children

 - Check your child's blood sugar levels: Follow your child's caregiver's instructions about when to test your child's blood sugar levels.
 You may need to check at least 3 times each day.
 If his blood sugar level is too high, give him insulin as directed by his caregiver.
 The caregiver can show you how to use a blood glucose monitor to check your child's level.

 - Check your child's ketones: Follow your child's caregiver's instructions about when you should check your child's blood or urine for ketones.
 You may be given a machine to check your child's blood ketones.
 Urine ketones can be checked with sticks you dip in your child's urine.
 Do not allow your child to exercise if he has ketones in his urine or blood.

 - Know how to manage sick days: When your child is sick, he may not eat as much as he normally does.
 You may need to change the amount of insulin he gets.
-You may need to check his blood sugar level more often.
+You will need to check his blood sugar level more often.
 You may also need to check for ketones.
 Make a plan with your child's caregiver about how to manage your child's diabetes when he is sick.

 - Call your child's diabetes team as often as needed: Ask your child's caregiver about a diabetes team.
 Call the team if your child's blood sugar level is high, or he has ketones in his blood or urine.
 The team is available for any questions or concerns you have about your child's diabetes.